docker/docs/docker-for-mac/apple-silicon.md

 - /docker-for-mac/apple-m1/
 ---

-Welcome to Docker Desktop for Apple Silicon.
+Welcome to Docker Desktop for Apple silicon.

 ## Docker Desktop 3.3.1

 2021-04-15

-Click the following link to download the GA version of Docker Desktop for Apple silicon.
+Click on the following link to download the GA version of Docker Desktop for Apple silicon.

 > [Download](https://desktop.docker.com/mac/stable/arm64/Docker.dmg)